AnthemV/Gnome20/README.md

 ## GnomeTube Music
+Currently in progress.
 A basic style for YouTube Music.
-Intended for use with a patched version of the [Firefox GNOME Theme](https://github.com/rafaelmardojai/firefox-gnome-theme), and the [Progressive Web Apps for Firefox](https://github.com/filips123/PWAsForFirefox) project (coming soon).
+Intended for use with a patched version of the [Firefox GNOME Theme](https://github.com/rafaelmardojai/firefox-gnome-theme) (coming soon), and the [Progressive Web Apps for Firefox](https://github.com/filips123/PWAsForFirefox) project.

 <p align="left">
   <a target="_blank" rel="noopener noreferrer" href="https://github.com/AnthemV/GNOME-CSS/raw/main/Gnome20.user.styl">